alexrodic/Conscience-by-Design/Papers/04_Explainer.md

 When technology gains the ability to question its own choices, it stops being a tool and begins to share in the responsibility of creation itself.
 That transformation marks the beginning of a conscious civilization.

-© 2025 Aleksandar Rodić Conscience by Design Initiative, Trieste, Italy Concept and work authored by Aleksandar Rodić under direct supervision.
+© 2025 Aleksandar Rodić Conscience by Design Initiative Concept and work authored by Aleksandar Rodić under direct supervision.
 CC BY 4.0 International Open for analysis and use with attribution.